 A popular method with which to ascertain the surface tension of metals at room temperature is the test ink method.
 Test ink with a defined surface tension is applied to the metal surface to be investigated using e.g. a brush.
 If the test ink wettens the metal surface, the surface tension (interfacial tension) of the metal surface corresponds to or even lies over the value of the test ink.
-If on the other hand, the test ink rolls off the metal surface, the surface tension (interfacial tension) of the metal surface is lower than the surface tension of the test ink.
+If on the other hand, the test ink rolls off the metal surface, the surface tension) of the surface tension of the test ink.